HumphreyLu6/CMPUT-412-C4/README.md

     now you can launch the program using

     ```
-    roslaunch c3 c3_main.launch
+    roslaunch c4 c4.launch
     ```

--   arguments and parameters In the launch file c3.launch, the file will launch basic driver for the kuboki robot which is essential for the competition ( minimal.launch and 3dsensor.launch).
+-   arguments and parameters In the launch file c4.launch, the file will launch basic driver for the kuboki robot which is essential for the competition ( minimal.launch and 3dsensor.launch).
 Next, the file will bring up the basic node for this competition like main file and a usb camera.
 Finally, there are different sections for in the launch file like example.yaml to give the uvc camera  a basic understanding of view.

--  A map file of the lab is added to the file folder which is used for work4(the new location).
-In the c3.launch file, the ar_track_alvar is used to regonize the AR tag.
+-  A map file of the lab is added to the file folder which is used for location 4.
+In the c4.launch file, the ar_track_alvar is used to regonize the AR tag.
 We comment out the view_nevigation package to increase the performance of the robot at runtime.

 ## ***Strategies***:
 - Bumper:

-    - pic of bumper
-    - We want to minimize the effect to previous codes from last competition, we cut a long bumper in half and put it like in the picture to make sure the usb camera which is used to track the line is unaffected.
+    - To minimize the effect to the line fpllowing, we cut a long bumper into half and stuff them beside the webcam, this makes sure the webcam funtions as before.

 - Track followling:

-    - We put additional usb camera at the lower front of the turtle_bot to follow the white line on the ground and the asus camera is used to detect shape of the target.
+    - We put a usb camera at the lower front of the turtle_bot to follow the white line on the ground and the asus camera is used to detect shape of the target.
 The lower position of the camera improves precision with less exception tolerance as a trade-off.
     - In the function usb_callback, we use the usb camera to detect whether we have a long red line to  short red line.
 The method is that if it is a long red line there won't be any white in the middle of the track.
 We think its quicker and easier to identify the difference between two lines.
     - To ensure the target objects are included into the camera, the robot back up a little bit to fit the camera view into the right position.